Skip to main content

 Safer Choice Criteria for Fragrances

-• clarify which fragrance chemicals may be used in Safer Choice products, and
+• clarify which fragrance chemicals may be used in Safer Choice-certified products, and

 • provide a level and consistent playing field for Safer Choice partners and fragrance houses.

-The Agency's goal is to implement more sophisticated fragrances criteria, like the Safer Choice Criteria for Fragrances v2.1, in the future.
-The v2.1 criteria cannot be implemented at this time because of the lack of available data and appropriate assessment tools for profiling human health endpoints.
-As new data and assessment tools become available, EPA will enhance the Safer Choice fragrances criteria in cooperation with stakeholders and the public.
+The Agency's goal is to implement more sophisticated fragrances criteria as resources, available data, and appropriate assessment tools for profiling human health endpoints allow.
+As new data and assessment tools become available, EPA will enhance the Safer Choice Criteria for Fragrances in cooperation with stakeholders and the public.

 • Learn About Safer Choice